Prepare configuration stores

-Installing DS with a DS setup profile creates the required backend, schema, bind user, and indexes::
+Installing DS with a DS setup profile creates the required backend, schema, bind user, and indexes:

 Follow the steps in Install DS for AM configuration in the Directory Services documentation.

-Proceed to installation of AM to use the prepared DS directory server as an external configuration store.
+Install AM to use the prepared DS directory server as an external configuration store.

 Share the configuration store certificate with the AM container to prepare for TLS/LDAPS.

 AM should communicate with the configuration store over a secure connection.

 From DS 7 onwards, secure connections are required by default; therefore, share the DS certificate with the AM container before continuing.

 $ keytool -exportcert \ -keystore /path/to/opendj/config/keystore \ -storepass:file /path/to/opendj/config/keystore.pin \ -alias ssl-key-pair \ -rfc \ -file ds-cert.pem